 Day one: The Dylan Coastal Resort

 Spend the afternoon browsing the local area with some free time or just 30 minutes by road to Kidwelly, visit Pembrey Country Park and forest.
-Bike hire is available for groups here and there is over 500 acres of woodland to explore on foot or wheels, for longer journeys join the Millennium Coastal Path trail and take in the breathtaking views of the coastline.
+Bike hire is available for groups here and there is over 500 acres of woodland to explore on foot or wheels.
+For longer journeys, join the Millennium Coastal Path trail and take in the breathtaking views of the coastline.

-After a day full of history and wildlife, relax with an evening meal at the Polyn restaurant.
+After a day full of history and wildlife, relax with an evening meal at Y Polyn restaurant.
 A very informal restaurant tucked away in the Towy Valley between the county town of Carmarthen and chic Llandeilo.
 Another chance to taste local produce - private dining area available.

 Day two: The wonder of Wales

-The National Botanic Garden of Wales is a Botanical Garden near Carmarthenshire, it is a perfect place to relax and explore the botanical research and conservation on offer here.
+The National Botanic Garden of Wales is a botanical garden near Carmarthenshire.
+It is a perfect place to relax and explore the botanical research and conservation on offer here.
 With eight meeting spaces for hire for all types of events from private tours, product launches and receptions to small meetings and large conferences up to 1,000 delegates, it also features the world's largest single-span glasshouse.
 The venue also offers day courses on a range of research and conservation of biodiversity topics and also hands on experiences with birds of prey.

 Lunch is available at the organic restaurant with locally served produce, or for exclusive groups, private dining can be arranged in one of the meeting spaces, there's also a shop and gallery to visit to make the most of any free time.